 Ultimately, regardless of whether radicalisation is reciprocal, cumulative or interactive, in Prevent we challenge all forms of hate and extremism and we support vulnerable individuals through life-changing, positive interventions.
 The above examples underline how important this work is.

-Mr Sean Arbuthnot is a Senior Fellow at CARR and a PVE Practitioner & Training consultant.
+Mr Sean Arbuthnot is a Policy and Practitioner Fellow at CARR and a PVE Practitioner & Training consultant.
 See his profile here:

 © Sean Arbuthnot.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).